 - Accommodation fees (15%)

-- Reserve fund (5%, for unexpected situations)
+- Reserve fund (5%, for emergencies)

 6.5 Recommendation 5: Choose a booking platform that provides Chinese-language services